 Important Information about Incorporating a Private Limited Company in Hong Kong

-- The Business Registration Fee, currently HK$2,600, is payable within a month after incorporation and then annually thereafter.
+- The Business Registration Fee is payable within a month after incorporation and then annually thereafter.

 - A Hong Kong company must have a company secretary this can either be an individual or a limited company.
 If the secretary is an individual, they must be a resident in Hong Kong.
 If the secretary is a corporate body, then its registered office must be in Hong Kong.
 Our incorporation fee allows for a resident company secretary.